lroseberry/stocks-demo/README.md

 ﻿# stocks-demo

 This demo implements classes for managing stock data.
-Stock data, which is currently hard-coded, will be later replaced with an external dependency.
-This dependency is satisfied by a Mockito implementation for the purpose of unit testing.
+Stock data is hard-coded in one implementation ('BasicStockService') and stored on a database in anothers ('DatabaseStockService' and 'DatabasePersonService').
+Database is accessed via Hibernate database configuration relying on the existence of a database called 'stocks' granting all privileges to user 'monty' with password 'some_pass'.